© 2013 Raffles Institution.

 Visit the RLI website

-The Character Education Programme helps Rafflesians develop into civic-minded citizens of sound character.
+Character Education at RI helps Rafflesians develop into civic-minded citizens of sound character.
 All Rafflesians undergo a character and civics course under the mentorship of their teachers and civics tutors.
-This includes a stint at the Outward Bound School in Year 3, as well as civics elective modules and the Class Camp programme run by the Raffles Leadership Institute in Years 5 and 6.
+This includes civics elective modules and the Class Camp programme run by the Raffles Leadership Institute in Years 5 and 6.

-The Sexuality Education Programme aims to help students understand the physiological, social and emotional changes they experience as they mature.
-It provides them a foundation to develop healthy relationships with the opposite sex and to make responsible choices.
+The MOE Sexuality Education Programme aims to provide students with a foundation to develop healthy relationships with the opposite sex and to make responsible choices.

 Citizenship Education develops an intellectual appreciation for the context, constraints and challenges faced by Singapore.
 Students consider the cultural diversity of our nation and learn to think critically about the importance of racial and religious harmony in creating a stable and progressive society.
 The RI Lecture Series, RI Speaker Series and RI Ambassador Series complement the citizenship education students receive in class by allowing them to interact with Ministers, Members of Parliament, top civil servants, leaders of industry and representatives of foreign governments.

-RI has always had an unbroken tradition of sporting excellence with many Rafflesians representing the country at regional and international sporting events, while a number of the school’s former sportsmen and sportswomen contribute to the sporting scene as administrators, facilitators and patrons.Off the field, RI also actively develops students in the area of sports science, organising the annual Sports Science Symposium to encourage and showcase student research in this emerging area.
+RI has a tradition of sporting excellence, with many Rafflesians representing the country at regional and international sporting events.
+A number of our alumni also contribute to the sporting scene as administrators, facilitators and patrons.Off the field, RI also actively develops students in the area of sports science, organising the annual Sports Science Symposium to encourage and showcase student research in this area.

 The Physical Education programme aims to develop students’ physical, mental, ethical and social wellness and is an integral component of our students’ holistic education.